Versatility: The Name of the SUV Game

 4. Very little cargo space with all seats in use

-Many members of this class can accommodate seven adults and a fair bit more luggage, although the trunk is still not that big with all seats in use.
+Many class members can accommodate seven adults and a fair bit more luggage, although the trunk is still not big with all seats in use.
 The models in this class are usually roomy, high off the ground, and can be had with a powerful engine, plenty of performance, and AWD.
-They can haul heavier trailers and are larger and more comfortable - although you would still need a trailer for luggage if you are using all seven seats.

-These are much more practical for family holidays, with children in the rearmost row still adequately catered for, even for long stretches.
-This is an extremely popular class because these vehicles offer so much more comfort and size than the compact seven-seaters but are easier to handle than the huge, full-size models.
-And their height means you can see farther in traffic and tackle some rougher terrain.
+It is an extremely popular class because these vehicles offer much more comfort and size than the compact seven-seaters but are easier to handle than the huge, full-size models.
+And their height means you can see farther in traffic and tackle rougher terrain.

 Pros